Hostile Takeover

 “What does that mean?
 J?
 Don’t just suck my oil, answer me.
 What am I supposed to think… about us?”

 J looked Uzi in the eye, her purple hair blowing forward as if she were falling.
 “Think about this way.
 Prices can be artificially low.
 Stocks can be manipulated with insider information.
 But until the dust settles… profit is profit, and incentives are incentives.
 If events were engineered to make me question my loyalties and act stupidly protective of an obnoxious worker… then it was always possible.”
 Then, for a beat of her wings, J kissed Uzi.
+Kept her mouth closed, sparing the worker a taste of herself.
 “I got something I wanted.
 Whether it was a plot or not, I know what I feel.
-That makes it more of a trade deal than anything else.”
+That makes it more of a trade than anything else.”

 “But what do you feel, J?
 Do you… do you like me?